Corn flour milling machine

 This old roller mill is used mainly for chicken feed but also for the first phase before the maize goes into a small stone grinder.

-The aim is to produce "straight-run;" wholemeal where there is no separation of the bran, germ and endosperm.
-The full complement, in exactly the same ratio as in the grain, of fibre, protein and starch is found in the flour; the vitamins, minerals and phytonutrients too.
+The aim is to produce "straight-run."
+Wholemeal where there is no separation of the bran, germ and meal; in exactly the same ratio as in the grain.
+The full complement of fibre, protein and starch is to be found; the vitamins, minerals and phytonutrients too.

 The grooved steel rollers flake off the bran and germ while the starch is cracked into coarse pieces.